 I love pairing the sweet berries with tangy grapefruit zest.
 I call for 3 teaspoons, but I often add a bit more.
 The cake works equally well with lemon or orange zest too - so use what you have or what's in season.

 I use Pamela's Products Artisan Gluten-Free Flour or the King Arthur Gluten-Free AP Measure for Measure in most baking.
 Or I mix my own flour and add gum-free baking binder.
 This cake isn't temperamental, so any of those options will work well.

 If you don't have Buttermilk:

-I’ve used coconut milk in this recipe with success, but you’ve got to add about 3/4 teaspoon of lemon juice to the coconut milk and let it stand for about 10 minutes to get the tangy flavor you’re looking for.
+I’ve used coconut milk in this strawberry cake recipe with success, but you’ve got to add about ¾ teaspoon of lemon juice to the coconut milk and let it stand for about 10 minutes to get the tangy flavor you’re looking for.
 (The same process will work with regular dairy milk if you don’t have buttermilk.)
-I haven’t tried replacing the butter in this cake, so that’s why I’m not offering a dairy-free option.
-A few friends have tried this with regular AP Flour and loved it – so it can be made conventionally as well.
+You can replace the butter in this cake with coconut oil for a fully dairy-free option.
+A few friends have tried this with regular AP Flour and loved it - so it can be made conventionally as well.

 When you try this cake, let me know!
 I love it when someone tries one of my favorites.

 - 1 ½ cups Gluten Free flour blend add 2 teaspoons xanthan gum or baking binder if not already included in the blend